KHP-Informatics/DNAscan/README.md

 ```bash
 export PATH=/path/to/Miniconda2/installation/directory/Miniconda2/bin:$PATH
 ```
-Bioconda is a repository of binary bioinformatics tools which makes it very easy to install many open source software.
+Bioconda is a repository of binary bioinformatics tools which makes it very easy to install many open source softwares.
 To install the needed dependencies with Bioconda:

 ```bash